 There are so many great moments, but here's one of our favorites: One woman says the film performed a kind of miracle — "it got me to see an action movie" — and is having a lovely, star-struck moment with Boseman when she kind of half-turns and sees Fallon is also in the room.

 "Oh, hey Jimmy, how ya doin'?" she asks, casually.

-That's right, folks: When the actual Black Panther is in the room, Jimmy Fallon just has to take a back seat.
+That's right, folks: When the actual Black Panther was in the room, Jimmy Fallon had to take a back seat.